gcryptolo/sample-hello-work/README.md

   runPolicy: Serial
   ```

-Now you can see the build config create din your Openshift Sandbox, but you dont see it completed because you need to create the ImageStream first and then you can start the build.
+Now you can see the build config create in your Openshift Sandbox, but you dont see it completed because you need to create the ImageStream first and then you can start the build.
 We have to create the ImageStream to store the image that will be created by the buildConfig.

 ### Step 6: Create ImageStream in your OpenShift Sandbox